Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 #### 13. Redeemer synchronizes with Matcher

 From time to time the Redeemer will synchronize with the Matcher store to obtain fresh `payer.britWalletId` values for each of their uploaded `redeemer.GPG.public` keys.
+They will provide their `redeemer.identifier` to allow the Matcher to perform the lookup.

+If an attacker guesses `redeemer.identifier`, or is able to clone the Matcher database, this will not assist them in either identifying the Redeemer or the address generator for any Redeemer-Payer relationship.

 #### 14. Redeemer derives private key